lindnjoe/klipper_openams/README.md

 - Prevention of loading errors during multi-material prints

 **Troubleshooting Calibration:**
-- If calibration fails, check that your CAN bus is properly configured
 - Ensure filament is loaded in the lane being calibrated
-- Verify encoder is clean and functioning
+- Verify encoder (hub) is clean and functioning
 - Check that tube lengths are within reasonable bounds (50-2000mm typical)

 ## Infinite Spooling